These ideas for summer excursions bring your child’s favorite books to life

 Visit a battlefield to see a historic reenactment, or even participate in one.
 Another option: Explore a battleship that’s now in dry dock.

-Inspirational titles
+Suggested titles

-- Slave Dancer, Paula Fox
+- Slave Dancer(opens in a new window) by Paula Fox

 Biographies